carlarose01/FoodDelivery/README.md

 **Optional Nice-to-have Stories**

-* User should be able to react to others' posts
+* User should be able to react (like) to others' posts
 * User should be able to reply to others' posts
 * User should be able to filter feed based on safety, events, etc.